Closed three-dimensional Alexandrov spaces with isometric circle actions: Introduction and results

 Our paper is organized as follows.
 In Section~\ref{S:EQUIV_ALEX_GEOM} we recall some basic results on the geometry of isometric actions of compact Lie groups on Alexandrov spaces.
-In Section~\ref{S:Orbit_types} we give the topological structure of the orbit space of a closed connected Alexandrov $3$-space with an effective isometric circle action.
+In Section~\ref{S:Orbit_types} we give the topological structure of the orbit space of a closed, connected Alexandrov $3$-space with an effective, isometric circle action.
 We assign weights to the orbit space with isotropy information.
-Section~\ref{S:TOP_EQU_CLASS_DISK} contains the topological and equivariant classifications of effective isometric $S^1$ actions on nonmanifold closed connected Alexandrov $3$-spaces in the special case where there are no exceptional orbits and the orbit space is homeomorphic to a $2$-disk.
-In Section~\ref{S:CLASS_GENERAL}, the topological and equivariant classifications without these restrictions is obtained.
-In Section~\ref{S:Borel}, as an application of Theorem~\ref{teoprinc}, we give a proof of the Borel conjecture for closed connected Alexandrov $3$-spaces with circle symmetry.
+Section~\ref{S:TOP_EQU_CLASS_DISK} contains the topological and equivariant classifications of effective, isometric $S^1$ actions on non-manifold closed, connected Alexandrov $3$-spaces, in the special case where there are no exceptional orbits and the orbit space is homeomorphic to a $2$-disk.
+In Section~\ref{S:CLASS_GENERAL}, we prove Theorem \ref{teoprinc}, obtaining the topological and equivariant classifications without any restrictions.
+The proofs of the main results in Sections \ref{S:Orbit_types}, \ref{S:TOP_EQU_CLASS_DISK} and \ref{S:CLASS_GENERAL} follow the same strategies as the corresponding results in \cite{R} and \cite{OR}.
+In Section~\ref{S:Borel}, as an application of Theorem~\ref{teoprinc}, we give a proof of the Borel conjecture for closed, connected Alexandrov $3$-spaces with circle symmetry.

-\begin{ack} The results in this paper are part of the author's Ph.D.~thesis.
+\textbf{Acknowledgements}.
+This work is part of the author's Ph.D.~thesis.
 He would like to thank his advisors Fernando Galaz-Garcia and Oscar Palmas.
-The author would also like to thank Luis Guijarro for bringing the Borel conjecture to his attention, Bernardo Villarreal Herrera for useful conversations, and the Differential Geometry group at the University of M\"unster for its hospitality while part of this work was carried out. \end{ack}
+The author would also like to thank Luis Guijarro for bringing the Borel conjecture to his attention, Bernardo Villarreal Herrera for useful conversations, and the Differential Geometry group at the University of M\"unster for its hospitality while part of this work was carried out.
+The author also thanks the referee for valuable comments on the manuscript.